delgaudl/RTClean/README.md

 * Definition of a ontology loader to parse from a file or a database
 * Contains SPARQL Queries to extract dependencies from ontologies

-### plotter

-Only used for plotting results in a matplotlib figure

-### results

-Results of evaluation done along the master thesis

-### test

-Only used for parsing tests of ontologies as file or database

 ### validation

 Contains runnables to test data validation: